Alabama Court Records

 - The citation may also contain information on the alleged violator's rights to contest the citation and how to proceed if they wish to admit responsibility or contest the citation.

 - Date and time for the offender to appear in court.
 By signing the ticket, you are promising to appear in court.
-Though this is not seen as an admission of guilt, failure to sign the ticket may result in your arrest.
+Though this is not an admission of guilt, failure to sign the ticket may result in your arrest.

-Which Courts in Alabama Have Jurisdiction to Hear Traffic Violation Matters?
+Which Courts in Alabama Have Jurisdiction To Hear Traffic Violation Matters?

 How to Prepare for Traffic Court in Alabama